alimghmi/todev/README.md

 # todev

 ## Summary
 todev is a todo app with custom permission class defind for developers and project manager.
 They can collaborate with each other on different projects.
-Every authenticated user can create a project from scratch and become the project manager, add/remove members to/from the project.
+Every authenticated user can create a project from scratch and become the project manager, add/remove developers to/from the project.

 ## ERD
 ![todev ERD](https://github.com/alimghmi/todev/blob/master/doc/todev.png)